Affordable & Attainable Housing

 Efforts have been made to highlight the need for housing that is affordable in Loudoun County.

-• At the 2018 County Housing Summit, over twenty speakers emphasized the importance of providing housing that is affordable in Loudoun County and recommended ways in which additional housing could be developed.
+• At the 2025 Loudoun County Housing Summit, speakers and panelists emphasized the importance of providing housing that is affordable in Loudoun County and recommended ways in which additional housing could be developed.

-• The County conducted a Post-Housing Summit Workshop where Housing Summit speakers and other interested persons provided in-depth recommendations for the County in three areas: i) proposed revolving loan fund guidelines; ii) barriers to affordable housing; and iii) use of public partnerships and public land.
+• The county conducted workshops where Housing Summit speakers and other interested persons provided in-depth recommendations for the county in three areas: i) proposed revolving loan fund guidelines; ii) barriers to affordable and attainable housing; and iii) use of public partnerships and public land.

-• In 2021, the Loudoun County Board of Supervisors adopted the Unmet Housing Needs Strategic Plan (UHNSP) which is designed to assist the county in improving housing accessibility, affordability, and quality for families.
+• In 2021, the Loudoun County Board of Supervisors adopted the Unmet Housing Needs Strategic Plan (UHNSP) which is designed to assist the county in improving housing accessibility, affordability, and quality for families; this document and its objectives continue to be updated as the planners strive to meet the objectives of the plan:

 Our Focus

-• Advocate for the inclusion of strategies to address housing attainability concerns as the County begins to implement the Unmet Housing Needs Strategic Plan and ensure that there is accountability and transparency throughout the process.
+The DAAR Government and Political Affairs Committee will focus on advocating for the inclusion of strategies to address housing affordability, attainability, and development concerns as the county begins to implement the Unmet Housing Needs Strategic Plan and ensure that there is accountability and transparency throughout the process.

-• Advocate against restrictive housing and land use policies that do not integrate provisions for affordable and workforce housing.
+The committee will also advocate against restrictive housing and land use policies that do not integrate provisions for affordable, attainable, and workforce housing.